Qiskit-Extensions/qiskit-ibm-experiment/README.md

 ## Authors and Citation

-The Qiskit IBM Quantum Provider is the work of [many people] who contribute to the project at different levels.
+The Qiskit IBM Quantum Experiment Service is the work of [many people] who contribute to the project at different levels.
 If you use Qiskit, please cite as per the included [BibTeX file].